aushaif/portX/DOCUMENTATION.md

 brew install portx
 ```

-> Always use the tap `aushaif/portx` — there is an unrelated PortX.app in the default cask list.
+> **Note:** Always use the tap `aushaif/portx` — there is an unrelated PortX.app in Homebrew's default casks.

 ### What the installer does

-1. Detects the OS and CPU architecture
+1. Detects OS and CPU architecture (Apple Silicon ARM64, Intel AMD64, Linux ARM64/AMD64).
-2. Checks for Python 3.12+ — installs/upgrades automatically if needed
+2. Checks for Python 3.12+ and installs/upgrades automatically if needed.
-3. Downloads the PortX CLI source from GitHub
+3. Downloads the PortX CLI source code from GitHub.
-4. Installs CLI modules to `~/.local/lib/portx/`
+4. Installs CLI modules to `~/.local/lib/portx/`.
-5. Creates an executable wrapper at `~/.local/bin/portx`
+5. Creates an executable binary wrapper at `~/.local/bin/portx`.
-6. Downloads the latest `frpc` binary from official FRP GitHub releases
+6. Downloads the official matching `frpc` binary from FRP GitHub Releases.
-7. Installs `frpc` to `~/.portx/bin/frpc`
+7. Installs `frpc` to `~/.portx/bin/frpc`.
-8. Creates runtime directories: `~/.portx/tunnels/`, `~/.portx/logs/`
+8. Initializes runtime directories: `~/.portx/tunnels/`, `~/.portx/logs/`, `~/.portx/locks/`.
-9. Adds `~/.local/bin` to `PATH` in your shell RC file
+9. Adds `~/.local/bin` to `PATH` in your shell profile (`~/.zshrc`, `~/.bashrc`, etc.).
-10. Prints instructions to configure your auth token
+10. Guides you through first-time auth token setup.

 ---

 ## 4. First Run & Auth Setup

-On the **first command** after installation, PortX checks `~/.portx/config.toml`
-for an auth token.
-If none is found, it prompts you:
+On first use, PortX checks `~/.portx/config.toml` for an auth token.
+If missing, you will be prompted:

 ```
   PortX — First Time Setup